-Job Knowledge Test (JKT)
+Multiple Choice Test (MCT)

-JKTs are paper and pencil tests that are usually presented in a multiple-choice format.
+MCTs are paper and pencil tests that are usually presented in a multiple-choice format.
 The multiple-choice test (MCT) format is the preferred methodology for measuring knowledge-based performance objectives because of its proven value in measuring different types of learning, as well as ease of administration and scoring.
-A MCT is comprised of many questions, commonly referred to as items, that when combined, assess multiple performance objectives from one or more course modules or units.
+An MCT is comprised of many questions, commonly referred to as items, that when combined, assess multiple performance objectives from one or more course classes or topics.

-In the ACO and JCO Core Course Manuals, performance objectives that are assessed with a JKT will also identify the minimum number of items that must be used to assess the performance objective.
+In the ACO and JCO Core Course Manuals, performance objectives that are assessed with an MCT will also identify the minimum number of items that must be used to assess the performance objective.
 Two examples are provided below.
 In the first, the performance objective must be assessed with at least two items while the second requires a minimum of one item to assess the performance objective.